JakuWorks/Projects/README.md

 - ~\~XYZ means **really around** XYZ
 - All dates and times are in the **GMT+2** timezone unless stated otherwise.
 - All READMEs, etc. use the `DD.MM.YY` date format and `MM⠆HH` or `MM⠆HH⠆SS` time format unless stated otherwise.
-- ~90% of dates in all READMEs, etc. are approximate and some can be even wrong by over a few months.
+- ~90% of dates in all READMEs, etc. are approximate and the ones that have already passed before creating this repo <sub>for example the before self-improvement about me</sub> can be wrong by over a few months.
 - In READMEs the [] are placeholders
-- After doing simple edits to the projects, I may not change their description (i.e. lines of code number)
+- My time is precious.
+After doing simple edits to the projects, I may not change their description (i.e. lines of code number).

 <br>